docsforadobe/javascript-tools-guide/4 - User-Interface Tools/event-handling.rst

 cancelable

-Boolean When true, the handler can call this object’s preventDefault() method to cancel the default action of the event.
+Boolean When true, the handler can call this object's preventDefault() method to cancel the default action of the event.

 currentTarget